Arcella: Description

+Taxonomy

 The genus Arcella was established in 1830 by the German zoologist C. G. Ehrenberg, who designated Arcella vulgaris as the type species.
 Over time, numerous species were added to the genus, and by the early 21st century, approximately 51 nominal species, 71 varieties, and 27 distinct forms had been recognized.

 In 2021, González-Miguéns et al. conducted a comprehensive revision of the family Arcellidae, using molecular phylogenetics to uncover evolutionary relationships within the group.
 Their findings led to the reclassification of six Arcella species, which were transferred to the newly established genus Galeripora.
 This genus was distinguished by the presence of pores surrounding the aperture of the test and a thin layer of organic material partially covering the shell's surface.
 Since then, several other species previously classified in Arcella have been transferred to Galeripora.